pnp/sp-dev-fx-webparts/samples/react-hooks/README.md

-# React Hooks Form WebPart
+# React Hooks Form Web Part

 ## Summary
 The `React Hooks web part` is an example of how to implement Hooks in SPFx.